 (CommentLuv)

-The built-in WordPress commenting feature lets your blog readers engage with your web site, post new comments, reply to other users and engage with your content.
+The native WordPress commenting function allows your site users to engage with your site, post new comments, reply to other users and engage with your content.

-You can expand the WordPress built-in commenting feature using third-party plugins that integrate with social media, helping to spread and share them online.
+You can expand the WordPress default commenting feature using a 3rd-party plugin like Disqus, IntenseDebate, LiveFyre, or CommentLuv that integrates your comments with social media, helping to spread and share your content around.

-For example, with a WordPress plugin like CommentLuv (Pro version), you can make your site more attractive to commenters by offering them a wider choice of backlinks if they +1, like, or tweet your content.
-This plugin will visit the site of the comment author while they type their comment and retrieve their last blog posts, which can be included with their comment when they click the submit button.
+For example, with a plugin like CommentLuv (Premium version), you can make your blog more attractive to commenters by offering them a choice of backlinks if they like, plus1, or tweet your content.
+This plugin will visit the comment author’s site while they type their comment and retrieve their most recent blog posts, which they can choose to include below their comment when they click the submit button.

 SocialLinkMachine